alexprengere/pep_unpacking_in_comprehensions/pep.rst

    ``chain.from_iterable`` (or writing manual loops).
 These approaches have the disadvantage of being less clear in intent.
-The nested comprehension syntax, while functional, can confuse readers who are not used to it, and it doesn’t scale well to more complex situations (adding conditionals or additional loops can make it quite hard to read).
+The nested comprehension syntax, while functional, can confuse readers who are not used to it, and it doesn't scale well to more complex situations (adding conditionals or additional loops can make it quite hard to read).
 The ``chain.from_iterable`` approach introduces a dependency on an external utility and a layer of indirection around a generator